 In the January 2008 issue of Golf Magazine, Charlie King wrote an instructional article titled, "The Easy Way to Add 20 Yards."
 What caught my eye was a table of data that showed driving distances of varying clubhead speeds and angles of attack with the driver:

 At all clubhead speeds, the maximum driving distance was achieved with a positive angle of attack.
 In other words, hitting up with the driver produced the longest drives!
-This is contrary to the proper technique to hit irons and fairway woods where the clubhead should impact the ball with a descending blow or "".
+This is contrary to the proper technique to hit irons and fairway woods where the clubhead should impact the ball with a descending blow or "Hit Down on the Ball".

 According to Fredrik Tuxen, the inventor of the TrackMan launch monitor system: